Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Effect of Monte Carlo Sampling}

-The segmentation map is estimated by Monte Carlo sampling that obtain multiple prototypes $\textbf{z}$ and attention maps $\textbf{m}$, and produce multiple outputs, then, all outputs are aggregated to produce the final segmentation map.
-We conduct qualitative analysis of the effect of the Monte Carlo sampling on the segmentation results.
+The segmentation map is estimated by Monte Carlo sampling that obtains multiple prototypes $\textbf{z}$ and attention maps $\textbf{m}$, and produces multiple outputs, then, all outputs are aggregated to produce the final segmentation map.
+We conduct a qualitative analysis of the effect of the Monte Carlo sampling on the segmentation results.
 As shown in Figure~\ref{fig:sample_vis}, the segmentation map for each sampled prototype is not always adequate.
 For example, in the first row, the segmentation map generated by 3 times sampling does not completely recover the object.
 By averaging the segmentation maps produced by the individual samples, the final segmentation map tends to be more complete and robust.

-The quantitative results in Figure \ref{mc} show that the prediction result turns to be better as the number of samples increasing.
+The quantitative results (Class-IoU of the sample number 5 \& 15: 0.56 vs. 0.57) show that the prediction result turns to be better as the number of samples increases.
 Despite the fact that the segmentation results are more accurate given more samples, it will take more time for inference.
 We observe that the performance tends to saturate when $L, M$ reach $15$.
-Therefore, in our experiments, we set $L, M$ to 15 during inference to achieve precise segmentation maps with an acceptable inference time.
+Therefore, in our experiments, we set $L, M$ to 5 during inference to achieve precise segmentation maps with acceptable inference cost.